 How does this medication work?
 What will it do for me?

 Fluvastatin belongs to the family of medications known as cholesterol-lowering drugs.
-It is used in addition to diet and exercise to treat people with high cholesterol levels.
+It is used in addition to diet and exercise to treat adults with high cholesterol levels and children aged 10 years and older who have been diagnosed with heterozygous familial hypercholesterolemia.
 It is also recommended for people who have had heart procedures such as angioplasty to help prevent complications after surgery, including heart attacks and death.

 This medication works by blocking an enzyme needed to make cholesterol in the liver (HMG-CoA reductase).
 The result is that less cholesterol is made and levels of cholesterol in the blood are decreased.
 Reduction of cholesterol levels in the blood has been shown to reduce the risks associated with heart disease, such as heart attack.